Mikerniker/100_Days_of_Python/Day76/README.md

 df_apps_clean.Installs.describe()
 df_apps_clean.info()
 ```
--Python can't recognize data as numbers if there are comma (,) characters.
+- Python can't recognize data as numbers if there are comma (,) characters.
 - To remove the comma (,) character - or any character - from a DataFrame use the string’s ```.replace()``` method.
 Then you can convert data to a number using ```.to_numeric()```.

 ```